telefonicaid/fiware-orion/doc/manuals/orion-api.md

   * If `Accept` header can be expanded to text/plain return the value as text.
 In case of a string, citation marks are used at the beginning and end.
   * Else return a HTTP error "406 Not Acceptable: accepted MIME types: text/plain"

-_**Response payload**_

-The response payload can be an object, array, string, number, boolean or null with the value of the attribute.

 Example: